Skip to main content

 Trajectory — a role’s journey through the workflow

 A Trajectory is an ordered list of Steps from a single role — for example, one solver’s attempt or the judge’s evaluation.
-Each trajectory has a name (like "solver" or "judge") that tells the trainer which trajectories to group together, and a shared outcome reward.
+Each trajectory has a name (like "solver" or "judge") that tells the trainer how to group trajectories together for advantage computation.

 Trajectory patterns: iterative refinement, solver-judge, and self-debate workflows